Now Reading

 The Wisconsin Hunter Safety Course, Blaze Orange, and Dog Training

-Anyone who wants to hunt birds in Wisconsin needs to have completed a hunter education class first.
+Anyone who wants a hunting license in Wisconsin needs to have completed a hunter education class first.
 Once you’ve acquired a hunter education certificate, you will be able to use it to hunt in every state.
 The Wisconsin Department of Natural Resources offers hunter education classes.
 Online classes are available, too.
 Depending on where you look online, the course costs $24.50.

 The Wisconsin DNR states that when and where a firearm deer season is in progress, it is illegal to hunt game besides waterfowl unless at least 50 percent of the hunter’s outer clothing above the waist is colored blaze orange or fluorescent pink.
 A hat or other head covering, if worn, must be at least 50 percent blaze orange or fluorescent pink.
 Project Upland recommends that you always wear blaze orange while hunting.